Basel-City 2026: All Verified Changes

 - Commuters from Baselland or Aargau who travel into Basel daily: the minimum wage applies.

-- Cross-border workers from Germany or France: the minimum wage applies.
+- Cross-border workers from Germany or France whose ordinary workplace is in the canton: the minimum wage applies.
 A Swiss employer cannot use a foreign place of residence as a reason to pay less.
+(Workers only occasionally present in the canton are treated differently — the AWA assesses each case.)

 - Temporary and stand-in roles: the minimum wage applies.
-The only exceptions are apprentices and mandatory internships in formal training programmes.
+The main exceptions are apprentices and mandatory internships in formal training programmes, plus sectors covered by a generally binding collective agreement.

 Employers are also subject to documentation obligations: pay slips and time records must be available to the AWA on request.